Homestead (film)

-Homestead is a 2024 American post-apocalyptic drama film directed by Ben Smallbone and written by Phillip Abraham, Leah Bateman and Jason Ross.
+Homestead is a 2024 American post-apocalyptic Christian drama film directed by Ben Smallbone and written by Phillip Abraham, Leah Bateman and Jason Ross.
 Its stars Neal McDonough, Dawn Olivieri, Currie Graham, Susan Misner, Bailey Chase, Jesse Hutch, Kevin Lawson, Kearran Giovanni, Tyler Lofton, Emmanuel McCord, Olivia Sanabia, Grace Powell and Caden Dragomer.
 It is based on the book Black Autumn by Jeff Kirkham and Jason Ross.

 The film was released in the United States on December 20, 2024.
+The story continues in a television series titled Homestead: The Series.
+The first two episodes of the series were released concurrently with the film, and the remainder of season 1 was released in November 2025.
+Season 2 is in production.